Fast and Near-Optimal Collision-Free Robot Scheduling On Paths: Integer Linear Programming Formulation of the Collision-Free Robot Scheduling Problem on a Path

-We now present our constraints.
-First, we introduce the \emph{movement constraints}, i.e. the constraints determining that the robot is at exactly one position at each timestep, that the robots can only stay in place, or move between adjacent vertices, between sequential timesteps, and that the schedule is collision free.
+We present our constraints.
+First, we introduce the \emph{movement constraints}, i.e. the constraints ensuring that the robot is at exactly one position at each timestep, that the robot can only stay in place, or move between adjacent vertices, between sequential timesteps, and that the schedules are collision-free.